 5. CF Does Not Define a Patient’s Sex Life

-Cystic fibrosis affects the all body and life of a patient, and that includes reproduction and sexuality.
-However, there is no reason for patients to let their sex lives be affected by the disease.
-CF patients may be concerned that sexual activity may exacerbate their symptoms and cause shortness of breath, coughing, or hemoptysis, but it should not prevent them from having a fulfilling sex life, and the disease itself does not diminish sexual performance or the desire for intimacy.
+Cystic fibrosis affects the body and life of a patient, including reproduction and sex.
+However, there is no reason patients should stop doing anything they want.
+CF patients may be concerned that sexual activity may exacerbate their symptoms and cause shortness of breath, coughing, or hemoptysis, but it should not prevent them from having a fulfilling sex life.
+The disease itself does not diminish sexual performance or the desire for intimacy.